MicrosoftEdge/WebView2Feedback/specs/PrintToPdf.md

   /// The scale factor is a value between 0.1 and 2.0.
 The default is 1.0.
   [propget] HRESULT ScaleFactor([out, retval] double* scaleFactor);

   /// Sets the `ScaleFactor` property.
-If an invalid value is provided, the
+Returns `E_INVALIDARG` if an invalid
-  /// current value is not updated.
+  /// value is provided, and the current value is not changed.
   [propput] HRESULT ScaleFactor([in] double scaleFactor);

   /// The page width in inches.
 The default width is 8.5 inches.
   [propget] HRESULT PageWidth([out, retval] double* pageWidth);

   /// Sets the `PageWidth` property.
+Returns `E_INVALIDARG` if the page width is
+  /// less than or equal to zero, and the current value is not changed.
   [propput] HRESULT PageWidth([in] double pageWidth);

   /// The page height in inches.
 The default height is 11 inches.
   [propget] HRESULT PageHeight([out, retval] double* pageHeight);

   /// Sets the `PageHeight` property.
+Returns `E_INVALIARG` if the page height
+  /// is less than or equal to zero, and the current value is not changed.
   [propput] HRESULT PageHeight([in] double pageHeight);

   /// The top margin in inches.
 The default is 1 cm, or ~0.4 inches.
   [propget] HRESULT MarginTop([out, retval] double* marginTop);

   /// Sets the `MarginTop` property.
-A margin cannot be less than zero, and the
+A margin cannot be less than zero.
-  /// sum of the top and bottom margins cannot exceed the page height without
-  /// header and footer.
-If an invalid value is provided, the current value is
+  /// Returns `E_INVALIDARG` if an invalid value is provided, and the current
-  /// not changed.
+  /// value is not changed.
   [propput] HRESULT MarginTop([in] double marginTop);

   /// The bottom margin in inches.
 The default is 1 cm, or ~0.4 inches.
   [propget] HRESULT MarginBottom([out, retval] double* marginBottom);

   /// Sets the `MarginBottom` property.
-A margin cannot be less than zero, and
+A margin cannot be less than zero.
-  /// the sum of the top and bottom margins cannot exceed the page height
-  /// without header and footer.
-If an invalid value is provided, the current
+  /// Returns `E_INVALIDARG` if an invalid value is provided, and the current
   /// value is not changed.
   [propput] HRESULT MarginBottom([in] double marginBottom);

   /// The left margin in inches.
 The default is 1 cm, or ~0.4 inches.
   [propget] HRESULT MarginLeft([out, retval] double* marginLeft);

   /// Sets the `MarginLeft` property.
-A margin cannot be less than zero, and
+A margin cannot be less than zero.
-  /// the sum of the left and right margins cannot exceed the page width.
-If an
-  /// invalid value is provided, the current value is not changed.
+  /// Returns `E_INVALIDARG` if an invalid value is provided, and the current
+  /// value is not changed.
   [propput] HRESULT MarginLeft([in] double marginLeft);

   /// The right margin in inches.
 The default is 1 cm, or ~0.4 inches.
   [propget] HRESULT MarginRight([out, retval] double* marginRight);

-  /// Set the `MarginRight` property.A margin cannot be less than zero, and the
+  /// Set the `MarginRight` property.A margin cannot be less than zero.
-  /// sum of the left margin and right margins cannot exceed the page width.
-If
-  /// an invalid value is provided, the current value is not changed.
+  /// Returns `E_INVALIDARG` if an invalid value is provided, and the current
+  /// value is not changed.
   [propput] HRESULT MarginRight([in] double marginRight);

   /// `TRUE` if background colors and images should be printed.
 The default value